(Click second image to view full VIDEO)

-Chamber opera composed in 2005 for three sopranos, non-speaking/non-singing actor, off-stage oboe, 4-hands piano, and percussion (all players vocalize); duration 40 minutes.
+Chamber opera for three sopranos, non-speaking/non-singing actor, off-stage oboe, 4-hands piano, and percussion (all players vocalize); duration 40 minutes.
 Click here to view the libretto.

 Ophelia 1 (the Mad Mermaid) - high soprano